 [LUM#20] Restless Nights

-In some cases, nocturnal movements can be a precursor to Parkinson's disease, which may develop years later.
-When should you be concerned and who should you consult?
-Valérie Cochen de Cock, a researcher at the Euromov1 and neurologist at the sleep center at the Beau Soleil clinic.
+In some cases, nighttime movements can be an early sign of Parkinson’s disease, which may develop years later.
+When should you be concerned, and who should you consult?
+Valérie Cochen de Cock, a researcher at the laboratory, explains Euromov1 laboratory and a neurologist at the sleep center at the Beau Soleil Clinic.

 Parasomnias

-For some people, nights are not always peaceful: they move around and exhibit abnormal motor behavior, which is referred to as parasomnia.
+And for some people, nights are not a peaceful, uninterrupted sleep: they move around and exhibit abnormal motor behaviors—a condition known as parasomnia.
 Some of these disturbances occur during deep slow-wave sleep.
-There are three types of disorders: sleepwalking, confusional arousal, and night terrors.
-"These manifestations are quite common in children and tend to disappear in adults, " says the specialist.
+There are three types of disorders: sleepwalking, confusional arousals, and night terrors.
+“These are fairly common in children and tend to disappear in adults, ” explains the specialist.

 Parkinson's disease

 Why does this sleep disorder precede the onset of the first symptoms of this neurological disease?
-"In Parkinson's disease, a protein called alpha-synuclein has the peculiarity of aggregating, which causes deposits called Lewy bodies, " replies the neurologist.
-By analyzing the brains of deceased patients with this disease, scientists have found that the deposits form gradually and progressively from the brain stem, which is located in the lower part of the brain.
-"This is precisely the region responsible for atonia during sleep, our famous sleep paralysis.
-This is why movements during REM sleep are a sign that precedes the clinical manifestation of the disease by a few years."
+“In Parkinson’s disease, a protein called alpha-synuclein has the unique property of aggregating, which leads to deposits known as Lewy bodies, ” explains the neurologist.
+By analyzing the brains of deceased patients with this disease, scientists have discovered that these deposits form gradually and progress upward from the brainstem, which is located in the lower part of the brain.
+“This is precisely the region responsible for muscle atonia during sleep—our so-called ‘safety lock.’
+That is why movements during REM sleep are a sign that precedes the clinical onset of the disease by several years.”

-The neurologist advises sleepers who recognize themselves in this description to consult a specialist.
-"There is no need to be alarmed, as these nocturnal disorders can also be a symptom of sleep apnea, which mainly affects patients who snore and are overweight.
-But in all cases, it is always important to be able to make an early diagnosis for better treatment."
-If diagnosed with REM sleep behavior disorder, patients will be closely monitored to better identify the possible onset of Parkinson's disease.
-And perhaps prevent its onset.
-"At present, there is no preventive treatment, but studies show that physical activity is effective in slowing the onset of the disease."
+The neurologist urges sleepers who recognize these symptoms to seek consultation at a specialized clinic.
+“There’s no need to panic; these nighttime disturbances can also be a sign of sleep apnea, which primarily affects snorers and overweight patients.
+But in any case, it’s always important to get an early diagnosis for better management.”
+If a diagnosis of REM sleep behavior disorder is made, patients will be closely monitored to better identify the potential onset of Parkinson’s disease—and perhaps prevent its onset.
+“At this time, there is no preventive treatment; however, studies show that physical activity is effective in slowing the onset of the disease.”

-The specialist, who is part of a group of around 100 researchers working on REM sleep behavior disorder, is participating in a major national study aimed at characterizing sleep disorders in Parkinson's disease, which will begin in September 2023.
-"If your partner complains of violent movements during your sleep, or if you injure yourself at night by kicking the wall or falling out of bed, it is important to seek medical advice, " insists Valérie Cochen de Cock.
+The specialist, who is part of a group of about 100 researchers studying rapid eye movement (REM) sleep behavior disorder, is participating in a major national study aimed at characterizing sleep disorders in Parkinson’s disease, which will begin in September 2023.
+“If your partner complains about violent movements while you’re sleeping, or if you sometimes hurt yourself at night by kicking the wall or falling out of bed, it’s important to seek medical advice, ” insists Valérie Cochen de Cock.

 ↩︎